sacktock/p5-assignment/README.md

 	- xSpeed
 	- sampleRate
 	- amplitude
-- draw
+- draw -> generates a wave form and draws it to the canvas
-- mapPoint -> params
+- mapPoint -> params -> generates points for the wave to curve around
 	- x
 - setters
 	- setRed -> params -> r